-of students to school will occur on the following basis.
-Disease Chicken Pox Period of Exclusion Until all vesicles are scabbed and absence of fever Conjunctivitis (Pink Eye) 24 hours after medical treatment has begun Impetigo (For large area of multiple site infection) 24 hours afte medical treatment has begun; draining sores must be covered while in school Ringworm 24 hours after treatment has begun; no contact sports until lesions are gone Scarlet Fever At least 24 hours after treatment has begun and temperature has been normal for 24 hours Strep Throat At least 24 hours after treatment has begun and temperature has been normal for 24 hours Scabies 12 hours after proper medical treatment has begun Pediculosis (Head Lice) Re-admit as soon as shampoo treatment has been used and school nurse has confirmed that all nits have been removed (See separate procedure) Acute Gastro- Enteritis Virus (diarrhea, vomiting) Children who are vomiting will be sent home and remain home until vomiting subsides.
+Disease Chicken Pox Period of Exclusion Until all vesicles are scabbed and absence of fever Conjunctivitis (Pink Eye) 24 hours after medical treatment has begun Impetigo (For large area of multiple site infection) 24 hours aft medical treatment has begun; draining sores must be covered while in school Ringworm 24 hours after treatment has begun; no contact sport until lesions are gone Scarlet Fever At least 24 hours after treatment has begun and temperature has been normal for 24 hours Strep Throat At least 24 hours after treatment has begun and temperature has been normal for 24 hours Scabies 12 hours after proper medical treatment has begun Pediculosis (Head Lice) Re-admit as soon as shampoo treatment has been used and school nurse has confirmed that all nits has been removed (See separate procedure) Acute Gastro- Enteritis Virus Children who are vomiting will be sent home and remain home until vomiting subsides.
 Acute diarrhea episodes will be assessed individually.